epfl-dlab/WCNPruning/README.md

 ## Files description:

-Check the comments in the source code to
+Check the comments in the source code and the javadoc for more information.

 **Graph.java**